 The health and strength of our CG’s is not only the responsibility of the elders and CG leaders.
 It’s every member’s responsibility (see Ephesians 4:15-16, 29; 1 Corinthians 12:4-7, 12-26).
 Let’s all embrace our role in cultivating and protecting strong and healthy biblical community through our groups, for the good of every person and the glory of our loving, relational God!

-Click HERE to find a community group that’s right for you.
+Click HERE to go to Church Center to find a community group that’s right for you.